openbookbook/bookbook-web/README.md

 # bookbook
 front-end for bookbook. written in react. typed with js-docs.

-Originally developed by annaleigh, austin, clem, culi, daniella.
+originally developed by annaleigh, austin, clem, culi, daniella.

 ## requirements
 * `npm`